-It is an almost universally held belief among surgeons and patients that a specific structural lesion is usually the source of pain.
+It is an almost universally held belief among surgeons and patients that a specific structural lesion is usually the cause of pain.
 If that lesion can be identified and repaired, the pain will abate.
 This seems plausible.
 A diagnostic test ought to be able to identify the source of intense pain and point to a solution.This simply isn’t the case and in fact, nothing could be further from the truth.

 I have a physiatrist friend, Jim Robinson, who is a strong supporter and contributor to the DOC Project.
 From 1986 to 1992, we both served on the Washington State Worker’s Compensation clinical advisory board and helped set standards for various orthopedic and neurosurgical procedures.
 Our discussions were based on this assumption that there always is an identifiable “pain generator.”
 That means there was always some anatomical problem generating a pain impulse and we need to discover it to save the problem.
 It was just a matter of figuring out what test is the best one to discern it.
 We did not think in terms of structural versus non-structural sources of pain.
-We knew about the role of psychosocial stress but did not fully appreciate how large a role it played in altering the body’s chemistry and perception of pain.
+We knew about the role of stress, but did not fully appreciate how large a role it played in altering the body’s chemistry and perception of pain.

-I define a structural lesion as one that is distinctly identifiable on a test, which correlates the patient’s pain symptoms with the lesion.
+I define a structural lesion as one that is distinctly identifiable on an imaging test, which correlates with the patient’s symptoms.
 An example would be a ruptured disc pinching a nerve that causes pain down the leg.
 A ruptured disc between the fourth and fifth lumbar vertebrae will cause pain down the side of the leg.
 This is the pathway of the fifth lumbar nerve root.
 A ruptured disc between the fifth lumbar and first sacral vertebra will cause pain down the back of the leg, which is the pattern for the first sacral nerve.
 If in either of these two examples the pain was going down the front of the leg, it would not be considered the cause of the pain because that is the path of the fourth lumbar nerve root and it does not match.

 Other examples are: